Controllable Text Generation with Neurally-Decomposed Oracle

 \section{Introduction}

 Auto-regressive language models have been widely used for text generation.
-With the recent development of large-scale pre-trained language models~\cite{radford2019gpt2,brown2020gpt3,raffel2020t5, lewis2020bart}, they have achieved state-of-the-art performances in applications such as machine translation \citep{bahdanau2015nmt, luong2015effective}, image captioning \citep{anderson2018bottom, you2016image} and open domain text generation~\citep{zhang2014chinese,yao2019plan,vinyals2015neuraldialogue,shang2015neural,lu2018neural}.
-However, many applications require to control model output with specific sequence-level attributes.
-The attributes can be specified by a set of rules\footnote{For example, lexical constraints require that certain words need to appear in the generated text~\citep{hokamp2017lexical, lin2019comgen}} or by an abstract concept (\emph{e.g.}, the generated text follows a particular writing style).
+With the recent development of large-scale pre-trained language models~\citep{radford2019gpt2,brown2020gpt3,raffel2020t5, lewis2020bart}, they have achieved state-of-the-art performances in applications such as machine translation \citep{bahdanau2015nmt, luong2015effective}, image captioning \citep{anderson2018bottom, you2016image} and open domain text generation~\citep{zhang2014chinese,yao2019plan,vinyals2015neuraldialogue,shang2015neural,lu2018neural}.
+However, many applications such as open-domain creative generation~\citep{yao2019plan,goldfarb2020content,tian2022sonnet,han2022go,hong2022Character,spangher2022sequentially} require to control model output with specific sequence-level attributes.
+The attributes can be specified by a set of rules\footnote{For example, lexical constraints require certain words to appear in the generated text~\citep{hokamp2017lexical, lin2019comgen}} or by an abstract concept (\emph{e.g.}, the generated text follows a particular writing style).
 How to control auto-regressive language models to satisfy these attributes is an open challenge.